DusanJovic-NOAA/NEMS_svn/doc/running.md

     build=NEMSAppBuilder(NEMS.x="@[NEMS.x]",modules.nems="@[modules.nems]",
     OPTS="app=GSM-GOCART")

-### Tests
+### Compsets

-A test is a module that defines the following:
+A compset block is a module that defines the following:

-* dependencies - any other tests or builds that have to run first
+* dependencies - any other compsets or builds that have to run first

 * `prep` - a preparation step to run before anything else.
 This is generally `mkdir`, `module` or `cd` commands.